Table of Contents

 11. A Quality Mattress and Mattress Accessories

-According to the CDC, one out of three Americans don’t get enough sleep.
+According to the Centers for Disease Control and Prevention, one out of three Americans doesn’t get enough sleep.
 Being deprived of sleep can have a major impact on how you feel and function.
 Which is all the more reason to save for the comfiest mattress you can find.

 12. Exercise Equipment

 The right exercise equipment can help you make your health a priority and work out regularly.
 It’s not cheap, though.
-Equipment can cost as little as about $20 for a kettlebell or thousands for a top-of-the-line rowing machine or Pilates equipment.
+Equipment can cost less than $35 for a kettlebell or thousands for a top-of-the-line rowing machine, exercise bike, or Pilates equipment.

 13. Professional Lessons (Sports, Dancing, Cooking, etc.)